-Ireland is one of Europe’s largest MedTech hotspots and, as a globally recognised centre of excellence, is home to 300+ companies, employing 32.000 people.
-Nine of the world's top ten companies have operations here.
+Ireland is one of Europe’s largest MedTech hotspots and, as a globally recognised centre of excellence, is home to 300+ companies, employing over 40.000 people, 14 of the world's top 15 companies have operations here.
 Ireland also employs the highest number of MedTech personnel per capita in Europe.

 Ireland’s MedTech sector has become one of the leading clusters for medical device products globally.